13 Steps for Preventing Alzheimer's Disease

 13. Treat Depression

-Sometimes depression is associated with the beginning symptoms of dementia, but researchers in France at UCLA have found that people who have depression and mild cognitive disorder were much more likely to develop Alzheimer's than people who did not suffer from depression and had mild memory problems.
+Sometimes depression is a symptom, but researchers in France at UCLA have found that people who have depression and mild cognitive disorder were much more likely to develop Alzheimer's than people who did not suffer from depression and had mild memory problems.

 If You Are a Caregiver

-Chances are that many people reading this are caregivers to loved ones who have dementia.
+Chances are that many people reading this are caregivers worried about your loved ones.
 I want you to know that you have my full empathy for that difficult task.
-Moreover, I would encourage you by stating that research seems to indicate that many of the above steps are also helpful to keep brain functioning of a dementia patient as high as possible.
+Moreover, I would encourage you by stating that research seems to indicate that many of the above steps are also helpful to keep brain functioning as high as possible.
 So you may want to look at the steps for yourself, but also see which of these might help your friend or relative.
 You might also like to check out my other articles on this topic.
 Finally, blessings and peace to you on your journey.

 More by this Author

 Worried your loved one might be showing early signs of dementia?
 What's the difference between normal forgetfulness and dementia?
 Symptoms, possible causes, and what you can do to help.